-- Children should be reading at home every day for a minimum of at least 20 minutes. - Please read with your child at least 3 times a week and spend some time discussing the text, asking and answering questions, summarising what has been read and predicting what might happen next. - Encourage children to decipher new vocabulary and challenge them to place new words in different contexts. - Remember that re-reading a text is important for consolidation, fluency, expression and comprehension. - The quality and range of a child's reading diet directly impacts progress in writing. - Please ensure what your child is reading presents sufficient challenge (if in doubt, please ask).
+- Children should be reading at home every day. - Please read with your child regularly through the week and spend some time discussing the text, asking and answering questions, summarising what has been read and predicting what might happen next. - Encourage children to decipher new vocabulary and challenge them to place new words in different contexts. - Remember that re-reading a text is important for consolidation, fluency, expression and comprehension. - The quality and range of a child's reading diet directly impacts progress in writing. - Please ensure what your child is reading presents sufficient challenge (if in doubt, please ask).